Help to Buy Equity Loan

 Here’s how it works:

-- You provide 5% deposit for your new home
+- You provide a minimum of 5% deposit for your new home

 - You receive an equity loan from the Scottish Government for up to 15% of the property value

 - You secure up to an 80% mortgage from a bank or building society